Chavithra/degiro-connector/README.md

 For a more comprehensive example :
 [config_table.py](examples/trading/config_table.py)

 ## 6.2.
-How to retrieve the ClientDetails table ?
+How to retrieve the table : ClientDetails ?

 The ClientDetails table contains information about the current Degiro Account.